The Kaiser Foodline Blog

 The origin and history of spring rolls

-The ‘spring dish’ continued to evolve through subsequent dynasties with each new era adding something different.
+The ‘spring dish’ continued to evolve through subsequent dynasties, with each new era adding something different.

 The ‘spring roll’ was thus born.

 But it is far from being just a seasonal Chinese delicacy.
 It has spread all around the globe as a symbol of cultural identity.
-You can find it in Chinese, Vietnamese, and other Southeast Asian cuisines as a popular appetizer or dim sum, with many tasty and fun regional varieties.
+You can find it in Chinese, Vietnamese, and other Southeast Asian cuisines as a popular appetizer or dim sum, with tasty and fun regional varieties.

 Spring rolls vs. summer rolls – What is the difference?

 The confusion between the spring rolls and summer rolls is common.
-However, summer rolls hail from Vietnam, and unlike spring rolls they are never cooked and served cold or at room temperature.
+However, summer rolls hail from Vietnam, and unlike spring rolls, they are never cooked and served cold or at room temperature.
 They use rice paper to wrap fillings made of rice vermicelli, fresh veggies, raw shrimp, or pork.
 Traditionally, they are served with hoisin or peanut dipping sauce.
 Vietnamese summer rolls are also referred to as ‘salad rolls’, rice paper rolls, or ‘fresh spring rolls’, and are locally known as Gỏi cuốn.

-Spring rolls on the other hand may use a rice paper wrapper but are usually prepared with pastry dough, stuffed with meat and vegetable-based fillings, and are always cooked – mostly deep-fried until golden and crispy.
+Spring rolls, on the other hand, may use a rice paper wrapper but are usually prepared with pastry dough, stuffed with meat and vegetable-based fillings, and are always cooked, mostly deep-fried until golden and crispy.

 Fried spring rolls: Popular cultural varieties